 英語の後に日本語が続きます。

-I did research about why the magnolia is called "smiling monkey forest tree" but couldn't find any information.
-Interestingly, its Japanese name means "smiling flowers in deep mountains."
+I did research about why the magnolia is called "smiling monkey forest tree" but couldn't find any good origin of the name.
+Interestingly, its Japanese name translates into "smiling flowers in deep mountains."
 Maybe everyone seeing the flower is reminded of someone's or monkeys' smiling face.

 2025/3/7